Stock futures resume selling to start the week

 In Asia on Monday, China’s Shanghai composite was down 0.79 percent.

-Hong Kong’s Hang Seng traded down 1 percent.
+Hong Kong’s Hang Seng finished the session off 1.4 percent.

 Japan’s Nikkei ended the day down 1.9 percent.

-In European trading, London’s FTSE traded lower 0.1 percent, Germany’s DAX also traded 0.1 lower and France’s CAC was off 0.3 percent.
+In European trading, London’s FTSE traded lower 0.1 percent, Germany’s DAX was higher by 0.1 lower and France’s CAC was off 0.4 percent.